-- Based on the existing LCD industry CIM system architecture support, the semiconductor industry SECS/GEM300 agreement support equipment performance and experience accumulation, the equipment intelligent function enhancement, in response to the client's smart factory construction trend, enhance the market competitive advantage. - •Continue to make alliances with peers to jointly construct turnkey solutions, expand new customers and actively strive for orders. - Continue to develop markets for semiconductors, OLEDs, 3D cover glass, flexible electronics, biotechnology and medical materials, 5G infrastructure and applications.

-2.long-term business development plan

-- Based on GP's equipment customization development capabilities, to meet the new process needs of existing customer groups, develop and introduce next-generation process-specific equipment. - Cooperate with the development of new upstream materials on the client side, develop special process equipment synchronously in the form of cross-industry alliances, and use materials and equipment to sell or recommend each other to jointly create a win-win opportunity. - Form alliances with major manufacturers in Europe, America and Japan, cooperate with OEM/ODM and carry out market development.
-On the whole, grasp the industry trend direction of "big man + 5G", that is, "big data, artificial intelligence, Internet of things + 5G" to deepen market niche products and services.
+- Based on the existing LCD industry CIM system architecture support, the semiconductor industry SECS/GEM300 agreement support equipment performance and experience accumulation, the equipment intelligent function enhancement, in response to the client's smart factory construction trend, enhance the market competitive advantage. - •Continue to make alliances with peers to jointly construct turnkey solutions, expand new customers and actively strive for orders. - Continue to develop markets for semiconductors, OLEDs, 3D cover glass, flexible electronics, biotechnology and medical materials, 5G infrastructure and applications. - 2.long-term business development plan - Based on GP's equipment customization development capabilities, to meet the new process needs of existing customer groups, develop and introduce next-generation process-specific equipment. - Cooperate with the development of new upstream materials on the client side, develop special process equipment synchronously in the form of cross-industry alliances, and use materials and equipment to sell or recommend each other to jointly create a win-win opportunity. - Form alliances with major manufacturers in Europe, America and Japan, cooperate with OEM/ODM and carry out market development.